Budgeting for a self build: How to stay in the black

 You might allocate 5% for the interior and 5% for landscaping, then use any remaining contingency to plug the budget for the interior.
 Of course, you could decide to spend the bulk on getting the landscaping finished and decorate the interior as and when you have the cash.

-In our self build project, we have £30,000 to spend on finishing the interior and exterior.
+In our build budget, we have £30,000 to spend on finishing the interior and exterior.

 How big a house can we construct?

-With the major costs covered, it’s worth attempting to estimate how much house we can build.
+With the major costs covered, you’ll want to try to estimate how much house we can build.
 As with land, construction costs vary massively depending on where you are, your intended material and construction technique.

 According to RESI, a London based architect firm, construction costs in 2020 range between £1,800 and £3,000 per m2.
 This means if you’re planning to build a 186 m2 house (2,000 square foot), is likely to cost you between £334,800 and £558,000.

-Kit house company, Potton estimate the average cost of a self build at £1,248 per m2.
-This lower figure is a result of spending less on labour (a kit house is easier to assemble) and a streamlined construction process.
+Kit house company, Potton estimate the average cost of a timber frame self build at £1,248 per m2.
+This lower figure is a result of spending less on labour (a flat pack home is easier to assemble) and a streamlined construction process.

 In terms of our imaginary house, we have £150,000 to spend on construction.
 This means we could build a house between 83 m2 (893 sq ft) and 50 m2 (538 sq ft).